Shopware is the next generation of open source e-commerce software made in Germany

 Depending on your server configuration, it might be necessary to set whole write permissions (777) to the files and folders above.
 You can also start testing with lower permissions due to security reasons (644 for example) as long as your php process can write to those files.

 3.)
-An Ant Buildfile is used to set up the configuration and database connection:
+A Makefile may be used to set up the configuration and database connection:

 4.)
 Download the test images and extract them:

 Go to the root directory of your shopware system and download the test images:

 For older Shopware versions < 5.1